-I’ve created The Call of The Muse specifically to deal with the deeper issues of creative and authentic photography and won’t really be revisiting the technical stuff anytime soon, however if we ever hope to work on the deeper, more inspired and connected levels we simply must put the time in to master the tools.
+I’ve created The Call of The Muse specifically to deal with the deeper issues of creative and authentic photography, however if we hope to crack these more inspired and connected levels we simply must put the time in to master the tools.
 It’s fundamental to the process as it is with any artistic calling.

-So, here’s our second installment in this series.
-Again it’s dealing with a physical aspect of photography.
+So, here’s my second installment in this series.
+Again it’s dealing with a technical aspect of photography.
 Focus and sharpness.

 Getting to grips with exposure goes hand in hand with this important area of our photography and once we’ve got these refined we can consider ourselves technically competent.
 Focus and sharpness can be a downfall for some, yet it’s quite easy to resolve the issues and is as much a matter of technique as it is knowledge.